Richard-Hallam/Formative-Assessment/README.md

 ## Overview

 ### Purpose
 The purpose of this project is to communicate the importance of mental health and raise awareness of it.
-**Guidance:** Begin filling out this section during Phase 1: Ideation & Initial Setup.
-Clearly articulate the main goal of your project, what it aims to achieve, and how it will provide value to your target audience.
+This will be achieved by clearly displaying information on the subject and by linking to more in depth resources in an easy to use way.

 ### Target Audience
-Identify the target audience for your website and explain why this audience will benefit from the project.
-**Guidance:** Use this section to identify who will benefit from your project and why.
-This should be informed by your user stories and overall project objectives.
+The target audience is anyone with an interest in learning about mental health.

 ## User Stories